DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P08/10226/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it finds the average amount of trees in a given set
+This program is written in C++ and it finds the average amount of trees in a given set

 ### Files